 If the pelvic floor muscles have lower tone, or decreased strength, there can be a sense of decreased pleasure and contraction, and lower rates of orgasm.
 However, if the pelvic floor muscles are “overactive” or too high tone, there may be pain or difficulty with vaginal insertion.

-A healthy pelvic floor is one that is able to relax appropriately to allow entry into the vaginal canal, as well as contract strongly to increase pleasure and orgasm.
+A healthy pelvic floor is one that's able to relax appropriately to allow entry into the vaginal canal when penetration is involved, as well as contract strongly to increase pleasure and orgasm.

 During orgasm, your pelvic floor muscles contract involuntarily and rhythmically.
-The healthier your pelvic floor, the more intense your orgasms.
-The ability and strength to control pelvic floor contractions around the penis during sex can also increase sensation and pleasure for male partners!
+And the healthier your pelvic floor, the more intense your orgasms.
+The ability and strength to control pelvic floor contractions around the penis during penetrative sex can also increase sensation and pleasure for a partner!

 Why taking care of your pelvic floor plays a role in your sex life

-By seeking advice from a pelvic health Physiotherapist or specialist, women can improve their pelvic floor function through exercises and advice specific for their concerns.
+By seeking advice from a pelvic health Physiotherapist or specialist, those struggling with pelvic floor dysfunctions can improve their pelvic floor function through exercises and advice specific for their concerns.
 This can lead to overall improved sexual function and increased quality of life!

 My vagina feels “loose”, what can I do to help?

-After vaginal deliveries of babies, or after menopause, the tension or “tightness” a woman perceives in her vagina may change, this may be normal!
-An assessment from a pelvic floor Physiotherapist can determine if there is weakness or injury to the pelvic floor muscles.
+After vaginal deliveries of babies, or after menopause, the tension or “tightness” you perceive in your vagina may change, dont' worry, this is normal!
+An assessment from a pelvic floor Physiotherapist can determine if there's weakness or injury to the pelvic floor muscles.

-It is important to note, however, that it isn't so important to be “tight”.
-Vaginas can expand and contract more than you think, and are not stretched by intercourse or even childbirth in a lot of cases.
+It's important to note, however, that it isn't so important to be “tight”.
+Vaginas can expand and contract more than you think, and aren't stretched by penetrative intercourse or even childbirth in a lot of cases.
 Some vaginas are wider, some are smaller.
 It doesn’t necessarily mean you have a strong or weak pelvic floor.
 Will your vagina change?
 Perhaps, and that’s ok!
 There are many therapeutic exercises and techniques to recover from childbirth to regain your confidence and pleasure, including the use of pelvic floor trainers!